Seasonal fruity scones

 This is a truly traditional people pleaser.
-You know that Spring has sprung when these delicious treats grace us with their presence once again.
-Nothing could be better than enjoying one of these little fellows with a cup of tea, surrounded by your fresh spring-time garden.
+Nothing could be better than enjoying a National Trust scone with a cup of tea.

 - 450g/1lb self-raising flour